duereg/codetype/src/documents/posts/20121101-net-sql-parsing-using-the-tsqlparser-library.html.md

 layout: post
 ```

-# .Net SQL Parsing - Using the TSqlParser library

-As a bit of a preface to this post: it is hard to find a free SQL Parser for .NET.
+A preface to this post: it is hard to find a free SQL Parser for .NET.
 There is a company that has a terrible library that they charge $150 bucks for.
 There are a couple of incomplete implementations done for school projects or for narrowly focused tasks.
 So if you want a no-strings attached free parser for SQL, you're out of luck.
 However, since most people who want a .NET parser are writing code on a Windows machine, and use Visual Studio, there is (lightly documented) hope: the TSqlParser library that ships with Visual Studio.

 This is a fully featured parsing library for SQL Server SQL syntax.
 I'm not sure about the support of other DB's SQL syntax, but I would imagine it's poor.
 On an x64 Windows machine, using Visual Studio 2010, the dll's which contain the TSqlParser library are located at: `C:\Program Files (x86)\Microsoft Visual Studio 10.0\VSTSDB` The class `TSql100Parser` in `Microsoft.Data.Schema.ScriptDom.Sql` gets you the parser for Sql Server 2008.
 To instantiate an instance of the `TSql100Parser` class, you have to supply the constructor with one parameter: